Richard A. Gardner

 Richard Alan Gardner (April 28, 1931 – May 25, 2003) was an American child psychiatrist known for his work in psychotherapy with children, parental alienation and child custody evaluations.
-Based on his clinical work with children and families, Gardner introduced the term Parental alienation syndrome (PAS), which is now "largely rejected by most credible professionals."
-He wrote 41 books and more than 200 journal articles and book chapters, although most of his work was self-published, non-peer-reviewed, and anecdotal.
-He developed child play therapy and test materials which he published through his company Creative Therapeutics.
+Based on his clinical work with children and families, Gardner introduced the term parental alienation syndrome (PAS), which is now "largely rejected by most credible professionals".
+He wrote 41 books and more than 200 journal articles and book chapters.
+He developed child play therapy and test materials that he published through his company Creative Therapeutics.
 Gardner was an expert witness in child custody cases.

-Gardner and his work have been criticized as biased efforts to justify the abuse of children, beginning with sexual abuse but now encompassing all forms of abuse.
-PAS has not been recognized by the American Psychiatric Association or any other medical or professional association, but its misuse in family courts has led to widespread dismissal of legitimate testimonies regarding abuse.
+Gardner's positions have caused considerable controversy among academics and those involved in the detection and treatment of child abuse.
+He has published rebuttals to these criticisms.

 Work and career

 Gardner graduated from Columbia College, Columbia University in 1952 and SUNY Downstate Medical Center in 1956.
-After internship at the Montefiore Hospital, he completed residencies in adult psychiatry and in child psychiatry at the New York State Psychiatric Institute.
+After internship at Montefiore Hospital, he completed residencies in adult psychiatry and in child psychiatry at the New York State Psychiatric Institute.
 He was certified as a psychoanalyst in 1966 after training at the William Alanson White Institute.

-In 1960-1962 he worked as director of child psychiatry in the U.S. Army Hospital, Frankfurt am Main, Germany.
+From 1960 to 1962, he worked as director of child psychiatry in the U.S. Army Hospital, Frankfurt am Main, Germany.

-Gardner's professional affiliations included American Psychiatric Association, American Academy of Child and Adolescent Psychiatry, American Academy of Psychoanalysis, American Medical Association, American Society of Psychoanalytic Physicians and American Academy of Psychiatry and the Law.
+Gardner's professional affiliations included memberships in the American Psychiatric Association, the American Academy of Child and Adolescent Psychiatry, the American Academy of Psychoanalysis, the American Medical Association, the American Society of Psychoanalytic Physicians, and the American Academy of Psychiatry and the Law.

-From 1963 until his death Gardner was a clinical professor at Columbia University's medical school, Division of Child and Adolescent Psychiatry.
-He also held academic teaching appointments at the William A. White Psychoanalytic Institute (1966–83), the University of Louvain, Belgium (1980–82) and at the University of St. Petersburg, Russia (1989-1997).
+From 1963 until his death, Gardner was a clinical professor at Columbia University's medical school, Division of Child and Adolescent Psychiatry.
+He also held academic teaching appointments at the William Alanson White Institute (1966–83), the University of Louvain, Belgium (1980–82), and at the University of St. Petersburg, Russia (1989-1997).

 Gardner wrote about false allegations of sexual abuse in his 1990 book Sex Abuse Hysteria: Salem Witch Trials Revisited.
-He assisted the defense team of Margaret Kelly Michaels which successfully appealed her prison conviction in the Wee Care Nursery School abuse trial.
+He assisted the defense team of Margaret Kelly Michaels, which successfully appealed her prison conviction in the Wee Care Nursery School abuse trial.

-In 1970 when divorce was becoming more common in the United States, Gardner wrote Boys and Girls Book About Divorce to provide children with suggestions on how to cope.
-In 1973 he created one of the first board games for use in child psychotherapy.
+In 1970, when divorce was becoming more common in the United States, Gardner wrote Boys and Girls Book About Divorce to provide children with suggestions on how to cope.
+In 1973, he created one of the first board games for use in child psychotherapy.